 A first-level production environment is distributed across separate servers.
 The run-time, MCS, and design-time components have been separated.
-However, it is likely that only one instance of Synapta Services Builder is running.
+However, there is likely to be only one instance of Synapta Services Builder running.

 During the pilot phase, you can have multiple remote Runtime Services, all pointing to a single MCS server.
 This server can act as a repository for the tasks recorded during design-time.

 In the following diagram, the pilot phase is using two servers, both with the same configuration as was used in design-time.
 The implementation is confined to two regional offices to verify that the tasks and management configurations are in place and working correctly.